jyn514/jyn514.github.io/content/I-want-a-better-build-executor.md

 The downside to *that* is it assumes command spawning is a pure function, which of course it's not; anything that talks to a socket is trouble because it might be stateful.

 {% end %}
+### environment variables
+Tracing environment variable access is … hard.
+Traditionally access goes through the libc `getenv` function, but it’s also possible to take an `envp` in a main function, in which case accesses are just memory reads.
+That means we need to trace memory reads somehow.

+On x86 machines, there’s something called [PIN](https://stackoverflow.com/a/77056006) that can do this directly in the CPU without needing compile time instrumentation.
+On ARM there’s [SPE](https://developer.arm.com/community/arm-community-blogs/b/architectures-and-processors-blog/posts/statistical-profile-extension), which is how [`perf mem`](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/8/html/monitoring_and_managing_system_status_and_performance/profiling-memory-accesses-with-perf-mem_monitoring-and-managing-system-status-and-performance) works, but I’m not sure whether it can be configured to track 100% of memory accesses.
+I need to do more research here.

+On Linux, this is all abstracted by [`perf_event_open`](https://man7.org/linux/man-pages/man2/perf_event_open.2.html).
+I’m not sure if there’s equivalent wrappers on Windows and macOS.

+{% note() %}

+There’s also [DynamicRIO](https://dynamorio.org/#autotoc_md180), which supports a bunch of platforms, but I believe it works in a similar way to QEMU, by interposing itself between the program and the CPU, which comes with a bunch of overhead.
+That could work as an opt-in.

+{% end %}

+One last way to do this is with a [SIGSEGV signal handler](https://unix.stackexchange.com/a/532395), but that requires that environment variables are in their own page of memory and therefore a linker script, which means we’re now modifying the binaries being run and might cause unexpected build or runtime failures.
+I’m also not sure if this works for environment variables specifically, because they aren’t linker symbols in the normal sense, they get injected by the C runtime.
 ## `ronin`: a ninja successor
 Here I describe more concretely the tool I want to build, which I’ve named `ronin`.
 It would read the [constrained clojure action graph serialization format](/i-want-a-better-action-graph-serialization/#a-first-try) (Magma) that I describe in the previous post; perhaps with a way to automatically convert Ninja files to Magma.
 ### interface